dummybob/blog/blog/2018-08/automated-database-deployments-adhoc-scripts.md

 3. The person who has the rights runs the script.
 4. The developer is notified and the script is run.

 This process has a lot of flaws in it.
 At some point in my career, I’ve been either the developer or the person running the script.
-It is not an enjoyable process.
+It is not an enjoyable process:

 1. The person running the script is not an expert in the system.
 The vast majority of the time a cursory glance is done on the script before running it.
 2. The people who have the necessary rights could’ve gone home for the day, gone out to lunch, or be in a meeting.
 The script might not be run for several hours.
 In some cases, the data must be fixed right away.